-Katharina Grosse is fascinated by how colour can affect its surroundings.
-In her large-scale in-situ paintings she abandons the confines of the traditional rectangular canvas and uses floors, walls, other structures and natural materials, such as soil, as her support.
-For Grosse, a painting “can land anywhere: on an egg, in the crook of the arm, along a train platform, in snow and ice, or on the beach.”
-Her tools are equally diverse: She paints with an industrial spray gun, but has also applied paint with her own hands, as well as rollers and brushes.
+Katharina Grosse (b.
+1961, Germany) lives and works between Berlin, Germany and New Zealand.
+Grosse is fascinated by how colour can affect its surroundings.
+In her large-scale in-situ paintings, she abandons the confines of the traditional rectangular canvas and uses floors, walls, other structures and natural materials as her support.
+For her, a painting “can land anywhere: on an egg, in the crook of the arm, along a train platform, in snow and ice, or on the beach”.
+Her tools are equally diverse: She paints with an industrial spray gun, but also applies paint with her own hands, rollers and brushes.
 The result of the painting process is more like a sculpture that emerges from a geographical location rather than a conventional painting.

 For Grosse, contemplating the world means simultaneously doing something with it.
 Painting is an act that emerges from a relationship with a particular place and embraces the incidents that occur while she paints.
 Katharina Grosse’s multi-layered, haptic pictures are radical and provocative, making us realize that it is always possible to view reality differently.

 Her recent institutional exhibitions and in situ paintings include The Horse Trotted Another Couple of Metres, Then It Stopped at Carriageworks, Sydney (2018); Wunderbild at National Gallery in Prague (2018/2019); Mumbling Mud at chi K11 art museum in Shanghai (2018/2019) as well as at chi K11 art space in Guangzhou (2019), a two-person show Mural: Jackson Pollock / Katharina Grosse at Museum of Fine Arts, Boston (2019/2020), and It Wasn’t Us at Hamburger Bahnhof – Museum für Gegenwart – Berlin (2020–21).